overextended/ox_lib/README.md

 <br>

 ## Usage
-Requires the latest optional FXServer build (4478), or anything more recent.
 Resources are required to utilise Lua 5.4 to ensure compatibility.
 Any scripts must be loaded _after_ initialising the shared import.
 ```lua